McGranahanLab/Noncoding_drivers_Nextflow/README.md

 This documentation provides comprehensive instructions on setting up, configuring, and running the pipeline, along with detailed descriptions of the outputs.

+## Requirements
+* **Nextflow**: The pipeline is written in DSL2 and requires [Nextflow](https://www.nextflow.io/docs/latest/install.html) version 23.04.2 or higher.
+* **Singularity**: All software used in the pipeline is containerized.
+Interactions with containers are executed via [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html).
+The pipeline has been tested with Singularity version 3.8.3.

 ## Input formats
 ### Inventory tables
 #### Patients inventory table